Frequently asked questions about posting a job on Indeed

 For most jobs on Indeed, sponsoring your job (paying for the listing) is not required.
 We’ll let you know if your job must be sponsored to appear on Indeed.

 How do I sponsor my job?

-If you elect to promote your job posting as a Sponsored Job, you will have the option to choose an average amount to spend on a daily or monthly basis for increased visibility in search results.
+If you elect to promote your job posting as a Sponsored Job, you will have the option to choose an amount for increased visibility in search results.

 What budget should I set for my sponsored job?